apioo/fusio-docs/docs/bootstrap.md

 ## Creating a schema

-As next step we create a schema to describe the response of our action.
+Next we create a schema to describe the response of our action.
 This step is optional, but creating a schema is highly recommended, a schema is then the contract to your API consumers how the request and response format is designed.
 Internally Fusio uses [TypeSchema](https://typeschema.org/) to describe the JSON format.
 Through a schema Fusio can then automatically create an OpenAPI specification or generate a client SDK.